cmhollins2022/C-Sharp-First-Steps-Practice/First-Steps.md

 **Step 4 - Retrieve values of an array:**
 ```
 string[] fraudulentOrderIDs = new string[3];
+- Indexes are zero based, but when creating a new array, use the actual number of elements you want to create.

 fraudulentOrderIDs[0] = "A123";
 fraudulentOrderIDs[1] = "B456";